The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 We cannot expect geometrically flat surfaces, as some biological objects of up to $1~nm$ in size are present on the surface.
 So, we must assume a physical 'uniformly charged sheet' with an average thickness $\Delta z=0.5~nm$ on the surface.
-For the sake of simplicity, we assume a step-like function for the electric field.
+For the sake of simplicity, we assume a step-like function for the electrical field.
 It is zero in the segment outside the "conducting sheets" (the 'bulk' portions) and inside the sheets.
-Between the sheets, it jumps to the value of the electric field of a charged sheet with surface density $\sigma_A$ (see Eq.(\ref{eq:Physics-SurfaceChargeDensity})).
-(In this picture, we see a jump in the value of the electric field on the two sides of the physical layer.
-We assume that the physical layer somehow emulates the well-defined boundary on the side opposite to that proximal to the membrane.
+Between the sheets, it jumps to the value of the electrical field of a charged sheet with surface density $\sigma_A$ (see Eq.(\ref{eq:Physics-SurfaceChargeDensity})).
+(In this picture, we see a jump in the value of the electrical field on the two sides of the physical layer.
+The physical layer emulates the well-defined boundary on the side opposite to that proximal to the membrane.
 Here, we still assume that a mechanical counterforce due to the surface's roughness keeps the charges inside the charged layer.)

-We assume that all unbalanced (dissociated) ions are in the layer, and the rest contains no dissociated ions; furthermore, the concentration of the ions is unchanged in the segment.
-In the case of a $400~mM$ solution and a $0.5~nm$ 'thin physical layer' Eq.(\ref{eq:Physics-ElectricFieldFromSigma}) evaluates to an electric field
+We assume that all unbalanced (dissociated) ions are in the layer, and the rest contains no dissociated ions; furthermore, the ion concentration is unchanged in the segment.
+In the case of a $400~mM$ solution and a $0.5~nm$ 'thin physical layer' Eq.(\ref{eq:Physics-ElectricFieldFromSigma}) evaluates to an electrical field